 Some people leave their trench open, while others fill it with something that’s easy remove.
 Straw or dry leaves look good, and it’s easy to sift through and examine the rhizome activity on a regular basis.
 Others prefer to fill the trench with concrete and just be done with it.

-Another strategy is to keep you bamboo plants in pots.
+Another strategy is to keep your bamboo plants in pots.
 Potted bamboo has certain advantages, but you’ll need to transplant these specimens on a pretty regular basis to prevent them from getting root bound.
 Also be careful that the roots don’t pass through the drain hole in the bottom of the pot and establish themselves in the ground.

 How to remove bamboo